 Although every area is different when it comes to climates and what will and won’t grow there and despite its cold winters, various palm trees grow well in Georgia, even the Metro-Atlanta area.

 In fact, and depending on the type of palm tree, palm trees thrive in the area not only during the warm months of spring and summer but year-round.
-There are a variety of Atlanta palm trees that will take cold winters without skipping a beat and we at Atlanta Palms specialize in them.
+Be sure to check the USDA grow zone you are located in, and the minimum temperatures for the cold hardy palms we sell to make sure they are a good match for you!

 So if you live in Metro-Atlanta or its surrounding areas and have always dreamed of having a pool with palm trees, you can let that dream become a reality.
 Many types of palm trees and pools make good companions and even in Atlanta, you can enjoy a pool with palm trees all the while growing your tropical oasis in your backyard.